 So, you can begin to see how the wattages of your various appliances and electronic devices will add up quickly.

-To be on the safe side, make sure you plan for operating multiple appliances simultaneously so that you ensure the battery charger converter you buy can handle those larger loads.
+To be on the safe side, make sure you plan for operating multiple appliances simultaneously so that you ensure the converter you buy can handle those larger loads.

 Generally speaking, larger RVs will require more power.
 That’s because they’re usually packed with extra features and amenities that smaller rigs simply don’t have space for.